SF330 Templates for AEC Proposal Teams

 When Templates Aren't Enough

-Word templates work for firms responding to a handful of solicitations per year.
-Once you're past 15-20 submittals annually with 20+ staff, the bottleneck shifts from formatting to data management — keeping resumes current, tailoring project descriptions per pursuit, and ensuring certifications haven't expired.
+Templates work for a handful of solicitations per year.
+Past 15-20 submittals annually with 20+ staff, the bottleneck shifts from formatting to data management — keeping resumes current, tailoring per pursuit, and tracking certification expiry.

 Word TemplatesStructured Data + Generation